poorna-prakash-sr/React-automate-liner/README.md

 # React Automate Liner (Ral)

 React Automate Liner (Ral) automates the process of making directories or folders.
-You can use the ral command in the cli to make a directory or folder.
+You can use the ral command in the terminal to make a directory or folder.

 RAL is a implementation of Unix shell commands portable with Multi-Platform  like Windows/MacOS/Linux